Keenegan/documentation_export/README.md

 # Documentation export
-This module provide an admin interface that display the config entities (like node type, media_type, paragraphs type and vocabulary), and their fields configuration.
+This module provides an admin interface that display the config entities (like node type, media_type, paragraphs type, vocabulary, users), and their fields configuration.

 This interface is used to help create technical documentation (with PDF export)